 Upon entering, I was not that impressed.
 I had read that Cario’s lounges aren’t very good, but this was underwhelming.
 The seating area looked very dated and there was a limited amount of seats.
 Sadly, I’ve been in worse lounges.
 That said, I was grateful to have access to a lounge for a few hours.
 I had not slept on my flight so I would be happy to get one or two hours of shut-eye here.

-Of course, the first thing I did after using the washroom was checked out the food options.
+Of course, the first thing I did after using the washroom was check out the food options.
 From a distance, it looked like there was a big spread but both serving trays were empty.
 It was 6AM so I guess I shouldn’t be too surprised, but you would think there would be something in there.
 They did have some cold cuts, cucumbers, tomatoes, cheese and fruit.

 Just around the corner, there was a coffee/latte machine and what appeared to be a slushy machine but whatever liquid was in there definitely wasn’t frozen.
 There was also bread, croissants, pound cake and some other snacks.